Convert MD to PPTX

 Q: How are Markdown headers converted to slides?

 A: Top-level headers (#) become the main title slide.
 Second-level headers (##) create new slides with those headers as slide titles.
-Content between headers becomes slide content with bullet points and text boxes.
-This creates a natural slide structure from your Markdown document hierarchy.
+Content between headers becomes slide body with bullet points and text boxes.
+This creates a natural slide structure from your Markdown document hierarchy, making the conversion intuitive and predictable.

 Q: Can I customize the PowerPoint theme after conversion?

-A: Absolutely!
-The converted PPTX file is a standard PowerPoint presentation with full editing capabilities.
+A: Yes, the converted PPTX file is a standard PowerPoint presentation with full editing capabilities.
 You can apply built-in or custom themes, change colors and fonts, add your company logo, insert images and videos, create charts, add animations and transitions, and modify slide layouts.
-The conversion provides the structure; you add the visual polish.
+The conversion provides the structure; you add the visual polish and branding.

 Q: What happens to Markdown formatting like bold and italic?

-A: Basic Markdown formatting (bold, italic, code blocks) is preserved where PowerPoint supports it.
-Bold text (**text**) remains bold, italic (*text*) stays italic.
-Code blocks become monospace text.
-However, some advanced Markdown features may be simplified during conversion.
-For best results, use Markdown primarily for structure (headers, lists) and add detailed formatting in PowerPoint.
+A: Basic Markdown formatting is preserved where PowerPoint supports it.
+Bold text (**text**) remains bold in the slides, italic text (*text*) stays italic.
+Code blocks become monospace-formatted text boxes.
+Some advanced Markdown features may be simplified during conversion.
+For best results, use Markdown primarily for structure (headers, lists) and add detailed visual formatting in PowerPoint afterward.

 Q: Can I use the PPTX file with Google Slides or Keynote?

 A: Markdown bullet lists (- item or * item) become PowerPoint bullet points within slides.
-Numbered lists (1. item) become numbered lists in PowerPoint.
-Nested lists create indented bullet levels.
-This preserves your list structure and hierarchy within the slide format.
+Numbered lists (1. item) become numbered lists in the slide content.
+Nested lists create indented bullet levels with proper hierarchy.
+This preserves your list structure and information hierarchy within the slide format for clear visual communication.

-A: Markdown tables are converted to text format within slides.
-For best results with tables, consider converting MD to DOCX first to preserve table structure, or plan to recreate tables using PowerPoint's table insertion tools after conversion.
-PowerPoint tables offer more formatting options than Markdown tables anyway.
+A: Markdown tables are converted to text content within slides.
+For best results with complex tables, consider converting MD to DOCX first to preserve table structure, or plan to recreate tables using PowerPoint's native table insertion tools after conversion.
+PowerPoint tables offer significantly more formatting options including cell borders, colors, and merged cells.

 Q: Can I add speaker notes after conversion?

-A: Yes!
-The converted PPTX file supports all PowerPoint features including speaker notes.
-After conversion, you can add presenter notes to each slide, create handouts, insert comments for collaborators, and use all of PowerPoint's presentation delivery features like presenter view and slide timings.
+A: Yes, the converted PPTX file supports all PowerPoint features including speaker notes.
+After conversion, you can add presenter notes to each slide, create printed handouts, insert comments for collaborators, and use all of PowerPoint's presentation delivery features like presenter view, slide timings, and rehearsal mode.